 It is also possible to take a quick look at the frequency of use of other hashtags.
 Given the political nature of this topic, we note that #cpc, #lpc and #ndp are among the most mentioned hash tags associated with the #cdnpoli hashtag.

 Another challenge to consider when evaluating the Twitter-sphere is the re-tweet (RT) effect.
 How many of the tweets are original versus re-tweets?
 In the case of this brief study, I found 57% original and 43% re-tweets.

 What else did I find?
 When it comes to any variety of topics, it’s intriguing to see both the content and how often people write/tweet.
 With respect to this topic, I found that over 700 people tweeted once, a little more than 180 people tweeted twice, and just one person tweeted 118 times (!!) – that’s an average of one tweet every 21 minutes over the weekend – this is a true super-tweeter (or simply someone with a little too much time on their hands.)

 We intend to further refine and improve this initial cursory study.
 Our next step will be to evaluate the tweets at a higher sample rate (perhaps sample every 10th tweet as opposed to every 25th), and identify all hashtags in each tweet to tie the sentiment of the tweet for each of the individual parties.
-In addition, we’ll also explore the total potential readership of these tweets (to get a sense of the reach) as well as develop an understanding of how many of these Twitter-ers may be classified as influencers.This entry was posted in Blog, News and tagged Analytics Ottawa, Canada budget 2011, Canada election 2011, Canada politics, government, keyword analysis, social media.
+In addition, we’ll also explore the total potential readership of these tweets (to get a sense of the reach) as well as develop an understanding of how many of these Twitter-ers may be classified as influencers.This entry was posted in Technology, Blog, News and tagged Analytics Ottawa, Canada budget 2011, Canada election 2011, Canada politics, government, keyword analysis, social media.
 Bookmark the permalink.